 Notes

 - Don’t be discouraged if the first few wrappers look immature-ish.
-It takes practice, and after a few rolls, you should feel comfortable wrapping them.
+It takes practice; after a few rolls, you should feel comfortable wrapping them.
 You may rip some wrappers, and that’s ok.
 Just get a new one and start fresh.
 There are usually 25 wrappers in one packet.
 You will get a hold of the wrapping in no time at all.

-- If shrimp has shells, peel the shells first before cooking.
-Then boil a pot of water with 1Tbsp of salt, with enough water to cover the shrimp, add the raw shrimp and cook for 3-5 minutes.
+- If the shrimp has shells, peel the shells first before cooking.
+Then boil a pot of water with 1 tablespoon of salt, with enough water to cover the shrimp.
+Add the raw shrimp and cook for 3-5 minutes.
 Turn off the heat and drain the water in a colander.
-Let cool and slice the shrimp in half lengthwise.
+Let cool, and slice the shrimp in half lengthwise.

 - Prep Time: 20